awakzdev/cloud-functions-migrate/README.md

 ## Purpose and use case

-- The purpose of this code is to automatically sync Pub\Sub and Google Cloud Function into your local environment.
+- The purpose of this code is to automatically sync Pub\Sub and Google Cloud Function to your local environment.
 - Aid in the process of migration from one GCP environment to another using Terraform.